Skip to content

 1. Launch CutReady — You’ll land on the Home screen shown above.

-2. Click “New Project” — Choose a folder on your filesystem.
-CutReady creates a project structure inside it with directories for sketches, storyboards, notes, and recordings.
+2. Click “New Workspace” — Choose a folder on your filesystem.
+CutReady initializes it as a portable workspace with a project.json manifest and git-backed version history.

 3. Name your project — Give it a descriptive name like “Product Demo Q1”.